Your data in safe hands

 - For example, if you have objected to the use of your data.

-Send us a letter and enclose a copy of your passport or ID document.
+Please enclose a copy of your passport or ID document.
 Please make your Citizen Service Number and passport photo illegible.
-We will reply within one month from receipt of your letter.
+We will reply within one month from receipt of your letter or email.

 Send an email to Achmea's Data Protection Officer at email@example.com.
 You can also send a letter to: